veiloq/scalver/README.md

 * **Can I use ScalVer with Cargo / Maven / npm / Go / Python?** – Yes; all treat `<DATE>` as MINOR, so caret (`^`) and tilde (`~`) ranges still work unchanged.

 * **What if we tag `1.202503.0` for March 2025 and later jump to `1.20250225.0`, which looks like the year 202 502 25 A.D.?**
-   *Date cannot be shrunk within a MAJOR line; nonetheless:*
+   *Within a MAJOR line, the DATE segment may grow but must never shrink; you can shorten it only after bumping to a new MAJOR version (see 5); nonetheless:*
    1\. **Y10K perspective** – ScalVer comparisons remain correct with years \> 9999; there’s no intrinsic cap.
 For interoperability, the reference grammar sticks to four‑digit `YYYY`.
 Teams needing post‑9999 dating may **(a)** extend the `YYYY` field (i.e, `YYYYYYYY`), or **(b)** bump MAJOR and restart at `YYYY = 0000`.
    2\. **ISO‑8601 perspective** – By default we enforce four‑digit years for maximum tooling compatibility.
 Under this rule `20250225` unambiguously parses to **2025‑02‑25**.
 A later yearly tag (e.g. the future “**`20250225`**” year example) can’t shrink `DATE` within MAJOR 1